Get a quote and call our team on

 You'll very rarely see one of these in a house in the UK as a door closer is commonly used in commercial or public buildings to ensure that doors are always closed, reducing the risk of theft, unauthorised access, or fire.

-Two of the most crucial parts of a door are the door jamb and the door frame.
+Two of the most crucial door frame components are the door jamb and the door frame.
 Despite their importance, many people are confused about the difference between the two.

 A door frame is a structural component that provides support and stability to the door.
 It is the framework onto which the door is mounted, and it is what keeps the door in place.